 We will have several quizzes and a final examination.
+The lowest score on the quizzes will be dropped in calculating your course grade.
 All tests are open book/notes.
 No make-up exams will be given except as required by university policy.